MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

   </summary>

   <br><br> A popup will display on the very first run with optional setups, and it can be recalled by tapping Lunar Features in the menu.
     Due to way the code is currently set up, If you are not on android 9+ the testing releases will be VERY unstable.
 I currently do testing on an android 14 device and occasionally when the chance arises an android 9 device.
 Once I am able to test more android versions, I will address stability issues on them.
-For now, I can say android 14+ SHOULD be completely crash free, but I have not tested every website there is or anything, so there is still a chance. </details>
+For now, I can say android 9+ SHOULD be completely crash free, but I have not tested every website there is or anything, so there is still a chance.
+One more small quirk, the app is suppose to be fully optional on permissions, but on android 9 it requires storage permissions for downloads.</details>

 ---
 🙌 Contributing<br>